id-contact/docs/webdocs/docs/setup.md

  - The ID Contact authentication test plugin.
  - The ID Contact communication test plugin.

 And configure these to work with the test_purpose purpose, and the test_attribute attribute.
+Furthermore, as all of these are http servers, we will need to assign them ports in order to avoid conflict.
+We will use the following assignment:
+ - Core: port 8000
+ - Authentication test plugin: 8001
+ - Communication test plugin: 8002

 ## Key material